 “I am incredibly proud of the bipartisan support for solar legislation in this year’s session.
 It demonstrates the growing value of the solar industry to Minnesota; for job creation, tax revenue, and clean energy.
 Strong policy has helped the industry rapidly grow and made Minnesota into a nation-leader in solar, and I’m excited that we continue to pass good, bipartisan policy.
 Thank you to all our member companies, partners, and legislative leadership that helped get these bills across the finish line during a challenging legislative session.”

 MnSEIA thanks the bipartisan leadership and support in both chambers that these bills received, including Representative Acomb and Senator Housley for authoring the Solar on Schools bill, Senator Pratt and Representative Lippert for authoring the Brightfields bill, and committee Chairs Senator Senjem and Representative Long.
 MnSEIA and our members are grateful for bipartisan leadership during a challenging legislative session.
 Now, onto Governor Walz's desk to be signed into law!

-MnSEIA is a 501(c)(6) trade association that serves to move Minnesota solar forward as the voice of the Minnesota solar industry.
-Representing over one hundred and twenty-five member companies, MnSEIA pursues its mission to grow solar energy industries as part of Minnesota’s clean energy transition by delivering strong public policy, education, job creation and sustainable industry development.
+MnSEIA is a 501(c)(6) trade association that serves to move Minnesota solar and storage forward as the voice of the Minnesota solar and storage industries.
+Representing over one hundred and forty member companies, MnSEIA pursues its mission to grow solar energy industries as part of Minnesota’s clean energy transition by delivering strong public policy, education, job creation and sustainable industry development.
 MnSEIA pursues its policy work through active engagements at the Minnesota Legislature, the Minnesota Public Utilities Commission, and in other various agency matters.
 Find out more at www.mnseia.org.